CristhianBruno/pro_project/README.md

 sectors of the economy where these startups work.
 The analysis per industry is structured as follows:
 1. [Frame 1](https://github.com/CristhianBruno/pro_project/blob/master/Extras/VMB%20-%20Analysis%20per%20sector-Main.png):
-   This frame contains four graphs with information on a sector basis.
+   This frame contains a plot pie with the classification of the database on a sector basis.

 2. [Frame 2](https://github.com/CristhianBruno/pro_project/blob/master/Extras/VMB%20-%20Analysis%20per%20sector-Selector.png):
    This screen includes:
-   1. Four figures with details on a sector basis.
+   1. An horizontal bar plot with the average amount of funding received by successful and failed startups in each sector.
    2. Option to select a specific sector to analyze.
 Each sector's frames displays its [profile](https://github.com/CristhianBruno/pro_project/blob/master/Extras/VMB%20-%20Information%20Technology-Profile.png)